jma26/Project-Ideas-Tracker/README.md

     * Ebay-like site that allows merchants/sellers to sell automotives
     * Buyers can open a direct chat line to merchants on product
     * Push notifications, Map location, product pictures

+ 1. Security Snapshot [Challenging - Fun]
+    * Device takes a snapshot of the entrance when front door is open
+    * Save image to onboard USB/Upload image to google drive/
+    * Send text or email notification with the recent snapshot to user